 - 15 CRE's for each semester college credit and 10 CRE's for each quarter college credit will be awarded upon successful completion.

-No CRE will be allowed for NAIC committee work effective January 1, 2013.
-No CRE has been allowed for committee work of any other organization prior to that effective date.
-To see NAIC's online courses, go to this link.
+No CRE will be allowed for NAIC committee work.
+However, to see NAIC's NASBA approved online courses offering credit, go to this link.

 It is the responsibility of the member to determine if an individual course or seminar meets the requirements for CRE recognition by SOFE.
-If a course is taken from an unapproved organization, the member risks not receiving approval or full credit.
+If a course is not directly related to the management, operation, or regulation of insurance companies or related to the financial reporting of the operations therof or does not have a direct correlation to the discipline in which an examiner has earned a professional designation, the member risks not receiving approval or full credit.
 The member is responsible to maintain evidence that an individual course or seminar meets SOFE requirements.
 Such information should be presented to SOFE upon audit or as requested.

+Training providers may be added to SOFE's list of CRE providers if the organization is one that is recognized as an organization that sponsors training to meet the course requirements for SOFE CRE and will be providing tranin gto SOFE membership on a regular, ongoing basis.
 Members may request approval of a provider not listed by NASBA by completing and submitting a CRE Provider Approval form.
 These forms are reviewed and approved by the Continuing Education Committee.
-The organization is to be one that is readily recognized as one that sponsors training to meet the course requirements for SOFE CRE.
 A list of such previously approved organizations is linked on the SOFE member web page.

 If you have any questions or need additional information, contact SOFE headquarters at the "Contact Us" link below for assistance.
 Issues that cannot be readily answered are referred to the Vice President of Continuing Education for review and response.